 | 1 Hotel Brooklyn Bridge | DUMBO, Brooklyn | Tier 1 | LEED Gold (USGBC) | 4 |

-What to check before you book an eco hotel in NYC
+What to look for when booking an eco-friendly hotel in NYC

 Our Picks